JelteF/derive_more/impl/doc/into.md

 assert_eq!(&1_u8, <&u8>::from(&foo));
 ```

-Fields that have specific conversions into them can also be skipped
+Fields, having specific conversions into them, can also be skipped for top-level
+tuple conversions.

 ```rust
 # use derive_more::Into;